JesseTNRoberts/Old-Blog/_posts/2022-12-01-Making-Progress.md

 If it were possible to identify such a subset, then it would seem appropriat to distribute the training exemplar set with the network.

-### How are few shot learning systems typically evaluated?